Tech-Moms/data_ai_fall_2025/module_9/README.md

 For each project include written insights from the data analysis and a screenshot + link to the project.

+### FAQs:

+1. > My portfolio isn't showing as complete even after uploading all my projects - why is this?

+This is normal, it should show as complete within a day.

+2. > Is there a certain timeline to complete the microcredential?

+Not really, but Tech-Moms does depend on students completing the microcredential in order to qualify for their grants.

 ### 2. Optional: Create a Website or GitHub Portfolio

 In addition to the Weber State University Microcredential, you can create your own portfolio website to showcase your projects.